hexdump0815/linux-mainline-and-mali-rockchip-rk33xx-kernel/misc.r56/patches/minimyth2/readme.txt

 all credits for them go to warpme

 only the more generic patches potentially relevant for the supported rk356x systems were taken

+the "off" subdir of the minimyth2 patches contain patches which are not used so far